 - Scrape down the butter from the sides of the bowl and add the sugar; beat well.

-- Add the egg and vanilla extract and beat until well mixed.
+- Add the egg and almond extract and beat until well mixed.
 Scrape down the sides of the bowl.

 - Add the dry ingredients to the butter mixture and use a wooden/mixing spoon to combine until a cohesive cookie dough comes together.